-The total direct compensation package for the Company's executives is made up of three elements: base salary, a short-term incentive program in the form of a discretionary, performance-based bonus, and long-term incentive program in the form of stock options.
+The functions of the Compensation Committee are discussed elsewhere in this proxy statement (see page 8 hereof).
+The total direct compensation package for the Company's executives is made up of three elements: base salary, a short-term incentive program in the form of a discretionary, performance-based bonus, and long-term incentive program in the form of equity-based compensation.

-Total direct compensation for the Chief Executive Officer and the four highest paid executive officers is based on the performance of the Company.
-The Compensation Committee has sought the advice of and reviewed data provided by an independent compensation consultant regarding the levels of base salaries, bonuses and stock option grants.
-This data is provided for each element of the total direct compensation package for comparable positions within (i) companies in our industry of similar size, and (ii) companies in general industry of comparable size and complexity.

-The Compensation Committee believes that companies in our industry of similar size provide limited comparison data and the use of a broader database, including companies from general industry, ensure more accurate comparisons and results.
+Total direct compensation for the Chief Executive Officer and the other four highest paid executive officers, referred to as the "named executive officers", is based on the performance of the Company.
+The Compensation Committee has sought the advice of and reviewed data provided by an independent compensation consultant regarding the levels of base salaries, bonuses and equity compensation.
+This data is provided for each element of the total direct compensation package for comparable positions with (i) companies in our industry of similar size ("peer group companies")and (ii) companies in general industry of comparable size and complexity ("other general comparable companies").
+The Compensation Committee believes that companies in our industry of similar size provide limited comparison data and the use of a broader database, including companies from general industry, ensures more accurate comparisons and results.

 Base salaries are determined by competitive data and individual levels of responsibility.
-Target levels for bonuses and stock options for each executive position are determined by competitive data; however, actual bonuses paid and the number of stock options granted each executive are based upon the achievement of

-Company financial and strategic plan goals which include factors such as net sales, net income, cash flow and earnings per share.
+Target levels for bonuses and equity compensation grants for each executive position are determined by competitive data; however, actual bonuses paid and the number and type of awards of equity compensation granted each executive are based upon the achievement of Company financial and strategic plan goals which include factors such as net sales, net income, cash flow and earnings per share.

 In the past few years, the Company has adopted a more aggressive incentive-pay-for-performance posture.
 During this period, the competitive position, or emphasis, on base salaries has been lowered.
-Bonus and stock option opportunities thereby represent a greater portion in the total direct compensation package, enhancing the Company's goal of linking pay more directly to financial performance.
+Bonus and equity-based compensation thereby represent a greater portion in the total direct compensation package, enhancing the Company's goal of linking pay more directly to financial performance.

-While these comments are directed towards compensation for the Chief Executive Officer and the four other highest paid executive officers, the Compensation Committee employs similar procedures to determine the compensation levels of other executives as well.
+While these comments are directed towards compensation for the named executive officers, the Compensation Committee employs similar procedures to determine compensation levels of other executives as well.